ghiris-a11y/manufacturing-ecommerce-analysis/README.md

 ## 📊 Project Overview

-This project analyzes **U.S. Census Bureau manufacturing e-commerce data** to understand how e-commerce penetration evolved in the **U.S. manufacturing sector** between **1999 and 2015**.
+This project analyzes **U.S. Census Bureau manufacturing e-commerce data** to understand how e-commerce adoption evolved in the **U.S. manufacturing sector** between **1999 and 2015**.

-An interactive Dash dashboard visualizes the **trend of e-commerce penetration (%) over time** based on official Census tables.
+An interactive **Dash dashboard** visualizes the **trend of manufacturing e-commerce activity over time** using official Census shipment tables.

 ---

 ## 📈 Key Insights

-- E-commerce penetration in U.S. manufacturing **increased steadily** from 1999 to 2015
+- U.S. manufacturing e-commerce activity **increased steadily** from 1999 to 2015
-- The data highlights the **structural shift toward digital channels** in manufacturing
+- The data highlights a **structural shift toward digital sales channels**
-- Clear acceleration is visible in the mid-to-late 2000s
+- Acceleration is especially visible in the mid-to-late 2000s

-> 📌 Note: This dashboard currently analyzes **aggregate manufacturing data** derived from Census tables.
+> 📌 Note: This dashboard currently focuses on **aggregate manufacturing-level trends** derived from U.S. Census data.

 ---